Updated 14 August 2019

-These large sensor cameras have many of the advantages of both pro camcorders and system still cameras.
+Cinema cameras are large sensor cameras with many of the advantages of both pro camcorders and system still cameras.
 The big sensors and interchangeable lenses make for really good image quality.
 Most of them also have pro sound features, handle better than DSLRs, and record in formats that stand up better to being manipulated ‘in post’ (at the editing stage) than basic DSLR footage.
 And they don’t suffer the ‘moiré’ effect which results from shooting video with a sensor designed for high resolution still photography.

 The Sony FS5 is lighter and more ergonomic than the C100 and can shoot 240fps slow motion HD and 4K.
 It has a better viewfinder but its video autofocus isn’t as advanced.

-The new BlackMagic Design Pocket Cinema Camera 4K, out September 2018, replaces BlackMagic’s current Cinema Cameras (below).
-It can record high quality 4K RAW and ProRes files at up to 60fps.
-It has better low light performance, audio and connectivity than its predecessors.
+The BlackMagic Design Pocket Cinema Camera 4K can record high quality 4K RAW and ProRes files at up to 60fps and has an MFT lens mount.
 At $1295/£1200 it’s very good value, though it’s unlikely to be as robust as the Canon and Sony alternatives.

 - Excellent image quality